tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 1. Summary of Credit or Charge Card Agreement: Card issuers must provide to the customer a summary covering the basic information and the main provisions of the credit or charge card agreement, in a language clear to the cardholder.
 1. Transparency and Disclosure: The card issuer shall fulfill principles of transparency and disclosure in advertising and marketing of products without misleading and determine minimum data required for agreements.
 The issuer should disclose all fees and commissions associated with the card.
 1. Objection Requirements: The agreement must include clear procedures for cardholder customers in case of objection to irregular operations.
-1. Annual Percentage Rate: The card issuer should develop criteria for calculating the internationally recognized APR for announcing the true cost of financing.
+1. Annual Percentage Rate: The card issuer should develop criteria for calculating the internationally recognized Annual Percentage Rate for announcing the true cost of financing.
 1. Fees and Commissions: Annual charges determined according to the type of card to be paid by the cardholder to the card issuer, including the maximum cash withdrawal limit and the maximum defaulting fees.
 1. Rules and Criteria for Dealing with Customer: The card issuer shall establish a set of rules for dealing with customers, including serving a notification thereto of any changes made to the agreement and obtaining his approval when necessary.
 1. The cardholder shall be responsible for transactions exceeding the card credit limit and the amount of unauthorized transactions recorded on his account.